Atmospheric model: Climate modeling

 In 1956, Norman Phillips developed a mathematical model that realistically depicted monthly and seasonal patterns in the troposphere.
 This was the first successful climate model.
 Several groups then began working to create general circulation models.
 The first general circulation climate model combined oceanic and atmospheric processes and was developed in the late 1960s at the Geophysical Fluid Dynamics Laboratory, a component of the U.S. National Oceanic and Atmospheric Administration.

+By 1975, Manabe and Wetherald had developed a three-dimensional global climate model that gave a roughly accurate representation of the current climate.
+Doubling CO2 in the model's atmosphere gave a roughly 2 °C rise in global temperature.
+Several other kinds of computer models gave similar results: it was impossible to make a model that gave something resembling the actual climate and not have the temperature rise when the CO2 concentration was increased.

 By the early 1980s, the U.S. National Center for Atmospheric Research had developed the Community Atmosphere Model (CAM), which can be run by itself or as the atmospheric component of the Community Climate System Model.
 The latest update (version 3.1) of the standalone CAM was issued on 1 February 2006.
 In 1986, efforts began to initialize and model soil and vegetation types, resulting in more realistic forecasts.
 Coupled ocean-atmosphere climate models, such as the Hadley Centre for Climate Prediction and Research's HadCM3 model, are being used as inputs for climate change studies.
+Meta-analyses of past climate change models show that they have generally been accurate, albeit conservative, under-predicting levels of warming.